How to Conduct Impactful Medical Device Design Reviews

 Product development is a complex process that involves making a multitude of decisions and choices, with all the potential for error that entails.
-Given that, it’s not surprising that organizations like the FDA or the ISO 13485 standard require medical product designers to build design reviews into their development process.
-After all, it’s still the best way to ensure that your products are safe, reliable, and effective (and also stay on time and on budget)!
+Given that, it’s not surprising that organizations like the FDA or standards such as ISO 13485 require medical product designers to integrate design reviews throughout the development process.
+After all, design reviews remain one of the most effective ways to ensure that your products are safe, reliable, and effective (while also staying within timelines and budget constraints).

 But first, what is a design review?